-Rows 2a and 2b of Table 5 show results from a similar set of analyses that substitutes the continuous measure "years in ELH" for the binary ELH residence measure.
-Row 2a suggests that each additional year of living in the housing project is associated with a 4 point (p<.01) reduction on the Weighted Disorder Scale, which as we showed above is positively associated with the experience of stressful life events.
-The number of years one resides in the project indirectly and negatively affects stress by reducing exposure to disorder, violence and chaos (ab).
-Row 2b confirms that disorder impacts anxiety via its effect on the experience of stressful life events.
+Rows 2a through 2e show results from a similar set of analyses that substitutes the continuous measure "years in ELH" for the binary ELH residence measure.
+Row 2a suggests that each additional year of living in the housing project is associated with a 3.6 point (p<.01) reduction on the Weighted Disorder Scale, which as we showed above is positively associated with the experience of stressful life events.
+Rows 2b through 2e show results that are nearly identical to the results discussed above.
+Exposure to disorder is negatively associated with the likelihood of being employed, as well as one's earnings and the share of income from earnings, and these relationships are mostly mediated by one's experience of stressful life events.
+Once again, exposure to disorder does not directly or indirectly impact the odds of using welfare.